-There are approximately 1.5 million recognised refugees living in the twenty seven Member States of the European Union plus Norway and Switzerland.
+There are approximately 1.5 million recognised refugees living in the 28 Member States of the European Union plus Norway and Switzerland.
 This compares to a global figure of approximately 16 million1.

 The status and legal definition of a refugee is set out in the 1951 Geneva Convention Relating to the Status of Refugees that has been signed and ratified by all EU Member States.
 The provisions of the Geneva Convention are implemented through the national legislation of each country.